 Generally speaking, milk tea is made with a base of black tea.
 These tend to be bold Assam teas and Ceylon teas rather than the self-drinkers from Qimen, Darjeeling, and Nilgiri.
 Milk tea can also be made with other types of tea, such as the popular matcha green tea.

 From Indian masala chai to Hong Kong milk tea to British-style milk tea, here are some of the many ways to enjoy milk tea.

-More commonly known in the West as "chai" or "chai tea," masala chai is a blend of spices, tea, sugar, and milk.
+More commonly known in the West as "chai" or "chai tea," Indian spiced milk tea (masala chai) is a blend of spices, tea, sugar, and milk.
 It hails from India, where variations abound.

 The diversity of drinks beneath the banner "chai" has widened even further since the drink ventured out beyond the Indian subcontinent.
 You can explore recipes for Kashmiri chai and caffeine-free chai, as well as a step-by-step photo tutorial for making masala chai from scratch.